• HOME

 There are a few things about Oaxaca that are just ingrained into the local life and culture—mezcal being one of them.
 If you don’t yet know about this agave spirit, you’re in luck!

-One of the unmissable activities to do while in Oaxaca is going on a mezcal tour to the palenques in the Central Valleys of Oaxaca, where you can learn about the origins and process, and sample a range of premium artisanal mezcal straight from “farm to glass.”
+One of the unmissable things to do in Oaxaca is go on a mezcal tour to the palenques in the Central Valleys of Oaxaca, where you can learn about the origins and process, and sample a range of premium artisanal mezcal straight from “farm to glass.”

 Even if you don’t enjoy mezcal’s smokiness or distilled alcohol at all, doing a mezcal tour will leave you in awe and appreciation for this spirit and the Zapotec and Oaxacan communities who take great care in producing it generation after generation.